 Project Century also includes the closing of a facility in Methuen, Massachusetts, that would eliminate about 250 positions, and exiting its Lodi, California facility, which would impact about 430 positions.
 All of those job cuts are expected to be completed by fiscal 2016's end.

 General Mills previously announced in the first quarter that it planned to combine certain Yoplait and General Mills operational facilities within its international segment.
 That move is expected to impact about 240 positions.
 Those job cuts are anticipated to be completed by the end of fiscal 2016.

 For the period ended Feb.
 22, the company earned $343.2 million, or 56 cents per share.

 Earnings, adjusted for non-recurring costs and restructuring costs, came to 70 cents per share.

-The results fell short of Wall Street expectations.
-The average estimate of analysts surveyed by Zacks Investment Research was for earnings of 69 cents per share.
+The results exceeded Wall Street expectations.
+The average estimate of seven analysts surveyed by Zacks Investment Research was for earnings of 67 cents per share.

 Revenue dipped 1 percent to $4.35 billion, which missed Wall Street forecasts.
 Four analysts surveyed by Zacks expected $4.4 billion.

 On a constant currency basis, revenue climbed 3 percent.